By Mike Steely

 Mrs. Faulkner told The Focus that the Bearden Council needs to have the amendment passed to make it possible for the neighborhood to grow.
-She said that the proposed complex, at Homberg and Mohegan, would bring much to the area.
+She said that the proposed complex, at Homberg and Mohican, would bring much to the area.

 “We’ve been preparing for it, the infrastructure is in place,” she said.

 She said the group worked with Aldi’s on the façade and the company agreed to construct a sidewalk at the rear of the store which would link with one being planned by Cappiello for future condo dwellers there.